tex1337/OGApp/readme.md

 ## Notes

-Please feel free to email me if you stumble across this and would like to let me know if there is a better solution, or if you find any bugs as I do try to make sure that I learn from mistakes and take heed of constructive criticism.
+Please feel free to open an issue or email me if you stumble across this and would like to let me know if there is a better solution, or if you find any bugs as I do try to make sure that I learn from mistakes and take heed of constructive criticism.
 Thanks in advance to you if you do decide to help me keep on